FightMND: The Big Freeze

 One of FightMND’s hallmark events is the Big Freeze, an annual awareness and fundraising campaign launched in 2015.
 It is held during the King’s Birthday public holiday AFL match in June, typically between the Collingwood Football Club and Melbourne Football Club at the Melbourne Cricket Ground (MCG).
 The event is best known for the “Big Freeze Slide,” in which well-known Australian celebrities, sportspeople, and media personalities wear quirky costumes and slide into a pool of icy water before the match, symbolising the "freezing" effect that MND has on the body.

 The campaign is accompanied by the sale of blue FightMND beanies, which have become iconic symbols of support across the AFL community and beyond.
 Funds raised from the Big Freeze support clinical trials, research grants, and initiatives to improve the quality of life for people living with MND.

 In May 2025, 7NEWS reported on the launch of the Big Freeze campaign outside Melbourne’s Flinders Street Station.
 The event featured the charity’s blue beanie, described as an “iconic symbol”, with an inflatable version displayed on the station wall.
 One family member noted that sharing Daniher’s diagnosis publicly helped the family maintain optimism and resilience during his illness.
 The event was also covered by The Canberra Times, which highlighted the campaign’s national reach ahead of the King’s Birthday AFL match at the MCG.
 The report included remarks from Daniher encouraging young Australians to develop resilience, and noted his view that the campaign has grown through widespread community support.

 Impact

-Since its inception, FightMND has raised AU$115.78 million for research and care.
-Its efforts have significantly increased public awareness of MND in Australia, boosted funding for scientific research, and created a sense of solidarity and hope among patients and their families.
+As of May 2026, FightMND has directed over A$157 million towards Motor Neurone Disease research and care.
+This total comprises more than A$157 million raised directly through public donations—driven heavily by the annual Big Freeze events at the King's Birthday match—bolstered by more than A$40 million in grants from the Australian Government and Victorian State Government, plus a further $40 million donation by private benefactors, construction magnate couple Quentin and Kylie Birt.
+FightMND's efforts have significantly increased public awareness of MND in Australia, boosted funding for scientific research, and created a sense of solidarity and hope among patients and their families.
 The organisation collaborates with research institutions nationally and internationally to fast-track the development of new therapies.

 Neale Daniher’s advocacy has earned widespread admiration, and he has received multiple honours, including being named a Member of the Order of Australia (AM) and Victorian of the Year, as well as being recognised for the 2025 Australian of the Year for his leadership in the fight against MND.